COVID-19 FAQ's for CS Students

 Use of Computer Labs

-Instructional computer labs will remain physically closed during Fall 2020, but students can still log into lab systems via remote desktop access (see below for details).
-Any students assisting with research should be in touch with their faculty supervisor to discuss needs for research lab access during Fall 2020.
-With all courses online for Fall 2020, we anticipate keeping labs closed for the quarter unless there is need to open them (in which case, social distancing measures will be enforced).
+Instructional computer labs will remain physically closed during remote learning, but students can still log into lab systems via remote desktop access (see below for details).
+Any students assisting with research should be in touch with their faculty supervisor to discuss needs for research lab access during remote learning.
+With all courses online for remote learning, we anticipate keeping labs closed for the quarter unless there is need to open them (in which case, social distancing measures will be enforced).

 Remote Desktop Access

-During the Spring 2020 quarter all sit-down lab systems will be booted into the Linux operating system, and should be remotely accessed via Secure Shell through our load balancer, documented here: https://gitlab.cs.wwu.edu/cs-support/public/-/wikis/labs_ssh_balancer
+During remote learning all sit-down lab systems will be booted into the Linux operating system, and should be remotely accessed via Secure Shell through our load balancer, documented here: https://gitlab.cs.wwu.edu/cs-support/public/-/wikis/labs_ssh_balancer

 For any class requiring the Windows operating system, you will be notified directly by your instructor regarding gaining access to those resources.